You are part of the Heart shoal!

 Why?

-Trees and other plants can help reduce atmospheric carbon dioxide, and ultimately reduce the amount of carbon dioxide absorbed into the ocean.
+Trees and other plants can help reduce atmospheric carbon, and ultimately reduce the amount of carbon absorbed into the Ocean.
+Seagrass meadows absorb and store vast amounts of carbon – even absorbing carbon up to 35 times more efficiently than tropical rainforests.

 How?

 You could plant a tree or if you are in a small space, window boxes are a great alternative.
-Even a small space in your garden for native wildlife can support our planet’s biodiversity.
+Or, help fund our seagrass protection and restoration work by clicking here.

 Step 7: Explore the Ocean for yourself.